Students must apply via one of the following online application forms:-

 This information was correct at the time of publication.

 MA Investigative Management has been designed in response to the current sector needs in policing.
-It is an extremely relevant to modern Police practices, and its structure, content and assessment strategies have been created in collaboration with senior Police representatives.
-As an Investigative Management graduate you will be able to immediately make a positive impact in your current role in the Police.
-If you are seeking employment or planning to change roles, you will be qualified for positions with more seniority and responsibility.
+It is extremely relevant to modern police practices, and its structure, content and assessment strategies have been created in collaboration with senior police representatives.
+As an Investigative Management graduate you will be able to immediately make a positive impact in your current role in the police.
+If you are seeking employment or planning to change roles, you will be qualified for positions with more seniority and responsibility within police investigation.

 Sign up to receive emails about your subject area.